You could also be interested in reading:

 While you probably won’t be a victim of the most terrible crimes, petty theft and scams are pretty common in South Africa.
 If you’ve traveled a lot before, your red flag radar will sound at the first encounter, but for others, these scams might not be so obvious:

 ATM machines.
 It’s probably obvious, but choose ATMs in frequented areas (the best are at hotels or banks) and don’t withdraw money at night.
-If someone tries to assist you while you’re withdrawing money, it’s a red flag.
+If someone tries to assist you while you’re there to withdraw cash, it’s a red flag.
 Some ATMs have guards on duty, so you may want to pick those (if you can tell that the guard isn’t a fake).

 Very friendly locals.
 This can be a tough one since South Africans are naturally friendly, and I warn against being too paranoid, but if someone’s being too chatty and goes in for that handshake too quickly and too intimately, they’re likely pulling your wallet out of your bag in the meantime.